renpy/renpy/sphinx/source/style_properties.rst

     or columns.
 (So it is the vertical spacing between lines in a wrapped hbox, and the horizontal spacing between columns in a wrapped vbox.)

-.. style-property:: box_align float
+.. style-property:: box_align float or None

     This determines the alignment of rows or columns in a box.
 If 0.0, the default, rows are left-aligned and columns are top-aligned.
 If 0.5, it will center wrapped rows.

-Has no effect if box_wrap is False.
+    When this is not None, addional space will not be offered to the child when :propref:`xfill` or :propref:`yfill` is set, ignoring the child's position in the box's primary direction.

 .. style-property:: order_reverse boolean